LindsayYoung/python-class/README.md

 ```
 You can see we ran that same code in three different places in our script and only had to write it once!

 But perhaps, we need to to a similar thing but not the exact same thing.
 Functions can help us with that too.
+Like those built in functions we saw before, we can pass variables into our function.
+People call things that are being passed into a function, arguments.

 Other concepts we should cover:
 * use `in` for a list
 * how the script will run in sequence
-* passing a variable into a function, define arguments and parameters
+* passing a variable into a function
 * variable scope
+* return